-(27) Russian evaluatives with -onok, as modifier: same stress properties as baby/head
+(27) Russian -onok functions as morphological as modifier: same stress propertiesf

-Base Stress type Evaluative/dismissive Gender Gloss a. gazét-a fixed gazet ^j -ónk-a F 'newspaper' b. lóşad ^j mobile loşad i -ónk-a F 'horse' lòşad ^j ónka c. mál ^j tçik fixed mal i t¢-ónk-a М 'boy'
+Base Stress type Evaluative/dismissive Gender Gloss a. gazét-a fixed gazet j -ónk-a F 'newspaper' b. lóşad j mobile loşad j -ónk-a F 'horse' lòşad j ónka c. mál j t¢ik fixed mal j t¢-ónk-a M 'boy'

-If the evaluative -onok is structurally farther from the stem's root than baby -onok is, as suggested by the morphosyntactic facts, then why is there no evidence of an inner stress cycle in the form of secondary stress?
-There is a real morphosyntactic asymmetry here, but no phonological differences, and it is not clear how this uniform patterning would follow from the all-affixes-are-roots theory.
+If the evaluative -onok is structurally farther from the stem's root than head -onok is, as suggested by the morphosyntactic facts, then why is there no evidence of an inner stress cycle in the form of secondary stress?
+There is a real morphosyntactic asymmetry here, but no phonological differences, and it is unclear how this uniform patterning would follow from the all-affixes-are-roots theory.
 At the very least, this theory seems to be wrong when combined with phase-based spellout as an account of stress assignment.